az7jh2/SDePER/README.md

 ## Quick Start

-SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python versions 3.9.12 up to but not including 3.11.
+SDePER currently supports only Linux operating systems such as Ubuntu, and is compatible with Python versions 3.9 up to 3.10.

 SDePER can be installed via conda